 Requirements for a Minor in Music: 18 credits in music of which 3 credits are required in each of the following: Music Theory (MU 100 Music Fundamentals or MU 101 Fundamental of Music and Aural Skills or MU 205 Harmony I), Music History (MU 115 Music Appreciation or historical period courses), and Applied Studies (private lessons or ensembles).

 Music Courses

-For information on the Liberal Arts and Sciences Curriculum (LASC), see page 36.
+See LASC section for information on the Liberal Arts and Sciences Curriculum (LASC).

 MU 100 Music Fundamentals